zmsp/thelovebytesus/_pages/about.md

 ## Why the site was created?
 Document life lessons and relationship advices to people in the name of building a goid relationship.

 Learned lessons here we go!
 The lessons are available on the menu of this site.
-I will be growing this site after I get the right permission.
+I will be growing this site after I get the right permission from the individual whos kind enough to allow me to share.

 ## How can you follow us?